-Master Yi Champion Spotlight – Overview, Strategy, and Cards
+Master Yi – Overview, Strategy, and Key Synergies

 Master Yi is the latest beloved League champion to arrive in Riftbound.
 Find out more about his playstyle here.